Bradpk/my-pseudocode/pseudocode.md

 Objects & Data Structures

+Process:

+  1. Patron presses the open door button on door panel

+  2. Door panel registers door button has been pushed

+  3. Door panel lights up

+  4. Lifting system moves to the current floor of the patron

+  5. Elevator Door Opens

+  6. Patron selects floor on control panel

+  7. The control panel registers a selection has been made

+  8. Selected Floor Button Lights Up

+  9. The Elevator door shuts

+  10. The elevator moves to the floor selected on the control panel

+  11. When the current floor matches the floor the patron selected the elevator stops

+  12. The elevator door opens

 Elevator:
-   Outside Control Panel:
+   Door Panel:
-        - A single onPress button
+        - A single button (on or off)
         - A display panel, button lights up when pressed

-   Inside Control Panel
+   Control Panel
         - An array of buttons corisponding to different floors
-        - Each button requires an onPress button
         - A display panel, buttons light up when pressed

    Lifting System
+        - Pulley that lift the elevator
+        - Pulley that can lower the elevaotr
-        - Pulley that lifts or lowers the elevator based off selection made by the control panels
+        - Pulley that can stop the elevator

    Elevator Door
-        - Opens and Closes door
+        - Open Door
+        - Close Door

 Patron:
-    - Presses the button on the outside control panel
+    - Selects the button on the door panel
-    - Selects a floor on the inside control panel
+    - Selects a floor button on the control panel

 ---------------------------------------------------------------
 BEGIN